ikmq0/airlines-reservation-system/README.md

 ## Introduction
-This is my second Java project, I've only used built in function in this project.
+A Java project, I've only used built in function in this project.

 ## Features
 - Book a flight